 Protocol - What you must do Guidance - How you should do it If the kinship care provider wishes to be licensed as a foster parent, the county child welfare services agency must determine whether the family meets state licensing requirements, which would enable them to receive foster care board payments, Medicaid, and other benefits.
 Note: If a placement is determined to be suitable for the care and nurturing of the child, but the home cannot meet all foster care licensing requirements, the county child welfare services agency may submit justification for a waiver to the licensing authority.
 In North Carolina, many licensure requirements may be considered for waiver if approval is in the best interest of the child(ren); if the health, safety, and protection of the child is assured; and if the county child welfare services agency recommends the waiver(s) be granted.
 Whether or not the home is licensed as a foster home, county child welfare workers must meet minimum requirements regarding contacts with the child and placement provider to assure the basic physical and emotional needs of the child are being met and the kinship care provider is receiving adequate informal and formal support to meet those needs.

-REIMBURSEMENT FOR UNLICENSED KINSHIP CARE PROVIDERS

-The General Assembly during the 2023 legislative session in accordance with Senate Bill 20 established a reimbursement fund for unlicensed kinship care providers.
+REIMBURSEMENT FOR UNLICENSED KINSHIP CARE PROVIDERS The General Assembly during the 2023 legislative session in accordance with Senate Bill 20 established a reimbursement fund for unlicensed kinship care The unlicensed kinship program is designed by Senate Bill 20 to reimburse unlicensed kinship providers for the costs incurred while caring for children in foster care placed in their home who are related by blood, marriage, and adoption. providers.
 The purpose of the Fund is to support those kinship care providers related by blood, marriage, or adoption providing foster care as defined under G.S.
 131D-10.2(9).
-The maximum rates for State participation in reimbursement for unlicensed kinship foster care are established on a graduated scale and based on half of the standard foster care board rate identified in the Foster Care Funding Manual.
-Counties provide 50% of the cost of the incentive; the state provides the other 50%.
-The entire amount of the payment is paid to the kinship care provider by the county and the county charges the State for its share of the cost.
+Effective 7/8/24, S.L.2024-34 extended eligibility to "any individual who is related by blood, marriage, or adoption to a child and providing foster care to the child, and if applicable, to any half sibling(s) of the child."
+The maximum rates for State participation in reimbursement for unlicensed kinship foster care are established on a graduated scale and based on half of the standard foster care board rate identified in the Foster Care Funding Manual .
+Counties provide 50% of the cost of the incentive; the state provides the other Safety and Court Orders To be approved for unlicensed kinship care payments, there must be an approved Initial Kinship Care Assessment (DSS-5203) prior to initial placement and Comprehensive Kinship Care Assessments (DSS-5204) within 30 days of placement.
+Kinship caregivers who do not meet the safety standards would not be appropriate candidates for this program.
+Safety remains a priority.
+If the Court orders placement to occur